Uber Account Hacked? Here Are Your Next Steps

 You can find a full list of reasons why your account might be locked on Uber’s help site.

 If you do find yourself locked out, there’s a simple form you can fill out on Uber’s support site.
-You’ll be asked to give some additional identifying information because they want to make sure that the right person is getting access to the account.
+You’ll be asked to provide additional identifying information to ensure the right person has access to the account.

 Uber help page for riders who can't sign in to their account

-• Uber Drivers that are locked out of their account can use the form here: I have another account issue.
+• Uber Drivers who are locked out of their accounts can use the form here: I have another account issue.
 Make sure to hit the toggle labeled I cannot sign in.

 Uber account page for drivers who have an account issue